Absulit/points/README.md

 let c = values[1];
 ```

-## BindingTexture - addBindingTexture
+## BindingTexture - setBindingTexture

-If you require to send data as a texture from the Compute Shader to the Fragment shader and you do not want to use a Storage, you can use a `addBindingTexture()` , then in the compute shader a variable will exist where you can write colors to it, and in the Fragment Shader will exist a variable to read data from it.
+If you require to send data as a texture from the Compute Shader to the Fragment shader and you do not want to use a Storage, you can use a `setBindingTexture()` , then in the compute shader a variable will exist where you can write colors to it, and in the Fragment Shader will exist a variable to read data from it.

 ---